How Much Does SEO Cost for a Multi-Location Service Business?

 Step 3: Is that realistic?

-What to Look For in a Proposal
+What to Look For in Any Proposal

 When you receive an SEO proposal, these are the questions that separate a structured programme from a generic retainer:

 Does it start with a diagnostic?
 A proposal that prescribes solutions before examining your specific situation is a template, not a strategy.
-The diagnostic should be explicit, costed, and positioned before any ongoing work begins.

 Does it address each location individually?
 Your strongest location and your weakest location have different needs.
 A proposal that applies the same approach to both is treating a multi-location challenge as a single-location challenge multiplied.